-NAAF has leases for office space that expire in various years through 2025.
+NAAF has leases for office space that expire in various years through 2026.
 These leases generally contain renewal options for periods ranging from a month to a year and require NAAF to pay executory costs (property taxes, maintenance, and insurance).
-NAAF only has one lease with a recorded annual renewal option included in the term for a building.
-Lease payments have a fixed escalating fee schedule.
-Termination of the leases is generally prohibited unless there is a violation under the lease agreement.
-NAAF terminated a lease for office space and equipment during the year, which resulted in a loss on termination.